 In the village of Varin at the foot of the eastern ridge of the Mala Fatra about 10 km east of Zilina, the Weinerovka Pension* offers rooms.
 Cycling, skiing and hiking is possible in the surroundings, hiking trails start at the village.
 Double rooms, family rooms and an apartment with two double bedrooms and a sofa bed are available.

 About 9 km outside of Zilina the hotel Château Gbeľany* is located in an old palace with park and courtyard.
 Rooms are partly under the roof with beams and pitched roofs.
 Some rooms are not only very spacious, but also elegantly furnished.
 (Deluxe suite, presidential suite…) There is a nice indoor pool, sauna, fitness room.
+It’s great and quite close to the Mala Fatra Mountain trails!

 Martin – southwestern (Lúčanská) Fatra, another winter sports area